This Mustang Boss 302 has been freed from 25 years of storage

 Classic Cars for Sale

-1970 Ford Mustang Boss 302 Vehicle Description Built during 1969 and 1970, the first-generation Mustang Boss 302 was specifically designed to compete in the SCCA Trans-Am racing series.
+Built during 1969 and 1970, the first-generation Mustang Boss 302 was specifically designed to compete in the SCCA Trans-Am racing series.
 The series showcased production sedans from a number of manufactures.
 The rules limited engine displacement to 5 liters/305 cid, but left a wide berth for the interpretation of what makes a production car.
-The Bos
+The Boss 302 was built to compete against Chevrolet's

 Here's your chance on a special pony that's so barely broken in that you still get a warranty!
 This 2013 Ford Mustang Boss 302 has bold paint, less than 3,700 miles on the odometer, a spotless A/C interior, and a performance-bred 32-valve 5.0-liter Coyote V8 that still has a home in brand new Mustangs.
 The paint you can't take your eyes off of is called Gotta Have It Green.
 This abs